Penistone Parish Church

 See also these pages:

-Visitor information can be found in Penistone Parish Church on all Thursday Market Days, 10am - 12.30pm, and Farmers Market Days (second Saturday of the month).
-Penistone Church has its own Wikipedia page.
-Download the carillon MP3 file (2MB-ish).
+Visitor information can be found in Penistone Church on all Thursday Market Days, 10am - 12.30pm and in Penistone Library.

 Websites